eaton-lab/hack-the-planet/docs/sessions/session-19.md

 </figure>

 ## Icebreaker question
-* What is the grossest or creepiest creature you can think of?
+What is the grossest or creepiest creature you can think of?
 (This is a 2 part question).

+- Ugly spider - Be it
+- Plantation of banana plants (field of slime) - Eat it
+- Parasites in general - Be it
+- House centipedes - Be it
+- Slugs - Be it
+- Cockroach - Be it
+- Cockroach - Be it
+- Nosferatu - Be it

 ## :material-book-variant: Learning objectives
 In this session we will start hacking on our projects.
 Instructors will rotate